 Corrective and disciplinary actions with respect to transgressions of such policies.
 For the purpose of this section, a person shall be deemed to have an “interest” in a contract or other transaction if he or she is the party (or one of the parties) contracting or dealing with the Corporation, or is a Director, Trustee, or Officer of, or has a significant financial or influential interest in the entity contracting or dealing with the Corporation.

 Section 6: Whenever any provisions of the Bylaws is in conflict with the provisions of the Charter, the provisions of the Charter shall control.

+ARTICLE XIII

+Requirements Related to Management Contract with Charter Management Organization

+Section 1: Approval of Management Contract by New York State Education Department.
+As required by the School’s Initial Charter (Charter Agreement) with the State Education Department), the School shall not enter into a contract for comprehensive school management or operations services (a “Management Contract”) without first submitting such Management Contract to the New York State Education Department for its review.

+Section 2: Any Management Contract that the School enters into with a management organization shall contain a provision permitting the School to terminate the Management Contract for cause with shall include any act or omission by the management organization that constitutes a default and remains uncured (both as defined in a Management Contract) where such uncured default causes a default under the School’s Charter or causes the School to be in violation of the Charter Schools Act.

-ARTICLE XXIII
+ARTICLE IX